codyslater/codyslater/README.md

 [![the living board](banner.gif)](https://codyslater.github.io)

-scientist · engineer · medical student
+_prototyping executable biology to engineer emergence at systems scale_

-emergence, engineered · rna, neural systems, synthetic biology, and the boundary between organic and machine.
+rna, neural systems, synthetic biology, and the boundary between organic and machine

 more at [codyslater.github.io](https://codyslater.github.io)